 Intravenous means "within a vein."
-It usually refers to giving medications or fluids through a needle or tube inserted into a vein.
-This allows immediate access to the blood supply.
-For example, yourhealth care providermay prescribe medications to be given through a vein, or an intravenous (IV) line.
+Most often it refers to giving medicines or fluids through a needle or tube inserted into a vein.
+This allows the medicine or fluid to enter your bloodstream right away.
+For example, your health care provider may prescribe medicines to be given through a vein, or an intravenous (IV) line.

 Stedman's Online Medical Dictionary.
 Available at: www.stedmansonline.com/content.aspx?id=mlrI1400022864&termtype=t.
 Accessed April 21, 2015.

 Review Date: 4/11/2015